shacker/tangerine/readme.md

 ### RelatedLinkGroups

 Tangerine supports multiple `RelatedLinkGroup`s, which are named collections of related links (such as a blogroll).
-A default `blogroll` set is provided and referenced in the sample templates.
-You can either edit that one in the Admin (Posts/Related Link Groups) or create new ones and reference them from templates:
+A default `blogroll` set is provided in the `tangerine_start` command and referenced in the sample templates.
+You can either edit that set in the Admin (Posts/Related Link Groups) or create new ones and reference them from templates:

 ```
-    {% get_related_links 'blogroll' as link_group %}
+    {% get_related_links 'some_related_links_name' as link_group %}
     ...
     {% for link in link_group.links %}
         <li><a href="{{ link.site_url }}">{{ link.site_title }}</a></li>